 For PPCC, “faith context” means that we are sensitive to spiritual issues, and we understand that the faith of our clients offers a resource to healing and wellness.
 We respect people’s individuality, including their spiritual or religious beliefs.
 If a client desires to frame the conversation in faith terms, then the counselor has the training and the skills to respond in ways that are both therapeutic and respectful.

-PPCC is accredited by the Samaritan Institute and is one of 425 Samaritan Centers in the United States, as well as the only one in Virginia.
-As a Samaritan Center, PPCC affirms a belief in the close relationship and balance of mind, body, spirit, and community.
-PPCC is committed to a team approach to counseling integrating the psychological, medical, and theological disciplines.
+PPCC is nationally accredited by Solihten Institute, an interfaith counseling network comprised of more than 50 Centers in 220 locations that provide 600,000+ clinical hours every year.
+In partnership with Solihten Institute, PPCC affirms a belief in the close relationship and balance of mind, body, spirit, and community.
+PPCC is committed to a team approach to counseling and practices one of the most effective paths to healing: spiritually integrated therapy.

 PPCC accepts Aetna, Anthem (Blue Cross/Blue Shield), Military One Source (Active Duty Military, and their family members), Cigna, Optima, TRICARE (military members – active duty and retired – and their family members), United Healthcare, and Value Options.